jordanh/idigi-arduino-connector/private/Readme.txt

         Support for Remote configuration (using the rci_request payload mechanism within the send_message operation) has been added.
 This allows iDigi Connector applications to develop configurations that can be remotely managed (read/write) through iDigi Manager Pro or a web services client.
+Note this feature requires a C99 Compiler.

         Support for Remote File Systems (using the file_system operation) has been added.
 This allows remotely connected devices to easily connect